In this guide, you will find instructions on how to change the Nissan CVT Transmission Speed Sensor. Transmission speed sensor on Nissan CVT automa

 - Go to the front of the vehicle.
 Now that the hood is popped up, you can slide your hand underneath to release the hood latch.

 - Secure the hood in the open position using the prop rod.
 If your Nissan has gas hood struts, the hood will stay up on its own.

-- Locate the battery on the driver side in the engine bay.
+- Locate the battery on the driver's side in the engine bay.

 - Use a 10mm open-end wrench to loosen the negative battery terminal.
-You don't need to completely remove the bolt, simply get it loose enough that the clamp can be pulled up.
+You don't need to remove the bolt completely; get it loose enough to pull up the clamp.

 - Next, loosen the 10mm nut on the battery clamp.
 Remove the bracket that holds the battery in place.

 - Use a terminal cleaning brush to remove oxidation and corrosion from the terminals.